 Also in Zozo was a new addition: a ghost who appeared to teach us how to use Magicite.
 This was appreciated, as we couldn’t make head nor tail of the Magicite system without him.
 It works as follows.

-That’s not the only benefit, however, and this one Gau can appreciate.
+That’s not the only benefit however, and this one Gau can appreciate.
 Espers also improve a character’s stats when the character levels up traditionally.
 To stick with Cait Sith, it improves the character’s Magic Power by 1 every time they level up, which frankly isn’t very impressive but we are still early in the game.
 Although that does shine a light on what’s going to become a Final Fantasy trend in many games to come: counter-intuitively punishing the player for using “bad” level-up strategies they couldn’t have known were bad at game start.
 For example, in FFVI you’re punished for levelling up before you get good Magicite.
 Oh, and it also introduces the pattern where you’re supposed to speed run to the mid-game and then begin a tedious grind, which also lives into later Final Fantasy games and I’m not exactly happy about either, but I’m more cheesed about the outright refusal to tell the player how the game works!

 Last of all, Espers can be Summoned from their Magicite for a high MP cost.
 Unfortunately, Kyle and I barely ever used this feature, as the MP cost was just that high.
 I only have one detailed record of us using the feature in my rather extensive notes for this game and I don’t even remember that.
 Kyle remembers some repeat use of the Esper Carbuncle that I don’t (I’m concerned he may be thinking of FFV), and there are a few vague notes that mention Summoning blowing up in our faces that I’ll get around to, but that’s about it.
-It’s not that we forgot the ability to Summon existed, as we often took it into consideration when assigning Magicite in the first place, but it was never actually used in battle.
+It’s not that we forgot the ability to Summon existed, as we often took it into consideration when assigning Magicite in the first place, but it was barely ever used in battle.
 We were just confident in our own basic combat strategies, and more interesting in character builds than equipping a Summon just in time for the boss.
 However, as the Espers were de facto Summons, our policy to recruit all Summons as part of our “recruit all party members” objective applied to Magicite as well, so we’d have to do some serious digging.

-At first we gave Ramuh to Celes (he taught Thunder, Thundara and for some reason Poison; he gave a Stamina boost on level up), Cait Sith to Edgar, Kirin to Locke (Kirin taught a variety of White Magic, but had no level up bonus) and Siren to Sabin (some garbage status effect spells and also Fire, but more importantly HP+10% on level up).
+At first we gave Ramuh to Celes (he taught Thunder, Thundara and for some reason Poison; he gave a Stamina boost on level up), Cait Sith to Edgar, Kirin to Locke (Kirin taught a variety of White Magic, but had no level up bonus) and Siren to Sabin (she taught some garbage status effect spells and also Fire, but more importantly HP+10% on level up).
 Kyle grinded for a while and mastered all of the Espers on their current masters, excusing Kirin’s ability to teach Cura at 1x.
 After this, we swapped Cait Sith to Celes for a magic boost, Ramuh to Sabin and Siren to Edgar, while leaving Kirin in place.

 Back in Jidoor, we went to the home of the richest man in town and met the Impressario, the director of the Opera House, who temporarily mistook Celes for Maria, his primadonna.
 He left in a fuss, as he had received bad news: The Wandering Gambler, Setzer, had announced that he would kidnap Maria to be his wife.
 Setzer was a famous brigand known especially for owning the only Airship on the planet, the Blackjack.
 Figuring the airship was their only way to the empire, the party decided to arrange a meeting with the brigand in a rather unusual fashion.
 Locke suggested that Celes pose as Maria during the upcoming show, so that Setzer would kidnap her instead, so that she could capture Setzer and Maria would, you know, not get kidnapped.
 And also the Impressario could continue to show his opera, as if anyone cared about that.
 Celes eventually decided to go for it, even though she had no formal singing training experience or anything of the sort.
 Yeah sure.